-The result areas and priority populations are informed by extensive community input and were included in the VSHSL Ballot Measure (King County Ordinance 18555) that King County voters approved in November 2017.
+As previously stated, the result areas and priority populations are informed by extensive community input and were included in the Ordinance 18555.

 The result areas are Housing Stability, Financial Stability, Social Engagement, Healthy Living, and Service System Access and Improvement.